codebyfaisal/mern-stack-course/js/31/README.md

 ## Do-While loop

-A do-while loop is almost same as while loop, it repeats a block of code until the condition is false but the difference is that it will execute/run the loop body at least once before checking the condition.
+A do-while loop is almost the same as a while loop — it repeats a block of code until the condition is false, but the difference is that it will execute the loop body at least once before checking the condition.

 ### Syntax

 ```js
 do {
     console.log("Hello");